sunhwan/charmmdoc/source/dynamc.rst

 RMS                        Do RMS fit between structures, otherwise,
                            align structures with the axis.
 MATRix                     output just the RMSDvalues in matrix format

                            .. note::

                               You have to specify correct BEGIN and STOP values so that the correct amount of memory can be allocated PQUNit              int    unit number for output of (P,Q)-values in a 2D-projection of the RSMD-map according to Levitt, M. J.Mol.Biol.
 (1983) 168, 621-657.
 CHARMM variable PQRES is set to the final value of the target fcn.
 This can be slow to converge.
 PRNL 6 (or greater) outputs the value of the target fcn for each iteration, allowing judgement of the convergence.
-If iterations stop due to maximum number of function evaluations reached, you can increase this with the MAXFn <integer> keyword, and see if it results in a qualitative change of the p{p,q}-pattern.
+                           If iterations stop due to maximum number of function evaluations reached, you can increase this with the MAXFn
+                           <integer> keyword, and see if it results in a qualitative
+                           change of the p{p,q}-pattern.
 If not all is probably OK.
                            The RMSD-values can be printed also when this option is on.
                            This turns on the MATRix flag so BEGIN and STOP have to be correct.
+Requires the same number of frames to be used from both trajectories.

                            Uses IMSL-routine ZXMIN; IOPT,MAXFN and NSIG can be specified to tune the behavior of ZXMIN.
 PQSEed int                 seed for random generation of initial guesses for the (P,Q).